cedorland/java-tutorials/README.md

 In writing these tutorials, I'm working from the memory of how I learned Java back when I was teaching myself (although really I'm still learning and always will be).
 My first project was a text adventure about collecting artifacts, building armor, and leveling up until you could slay the evil dragon to reclaim your honor.
 My most recent non-classified project involved controlling drones using my thoughts and an EEG headset.
-In doing this I really hope I can help someone find joy in programming for fun, for work, or even as a tool for meditation.
+In doing this, I really hope I can help someone find joy in programming for fun, for work, or even as a tool for meditation.

 I realize that this tutorial is pretty dense and a little fast-paced - the first three chapters are at least equivalent to an introductory, college-level Java class - but you should be able to look back on the topics I discuss here as you move forward both in the tutorials and in your programming career.